Table of Contents

 How to Bet on the Super Bowl in Ohio

-Ohio joined the online sports betting party just in time for 2023, meaning this will be the first year those in the Buckeye State can wager on the Super Bowl from their phones.
+Ohio joined the online sports betting party just in time for 2023, meaning those first year tin the Buckeye State can wager on the Super Bowl from their phones and claim Ohio sportsbook promos.

 Here's a closer look at Super Bowl betting in Ohio.